What Are Millipedes?

 Are Millipedes Dangerous?

-Millipede on rock
+Millipede on white background

 These pests are more of a nuisance than a threat.
 They don’t bite or sting and aren’t known to damage homes.
 Some species of millipedes excrete an unpleasant smelling liquid that can irritate skin.
 They also travel in groups, which can lead to large infestations.
 When these pests gather in gardens, they can damage plants.
 Even though they eat dead leaves and decaying wood, they can feed on plants and their roots.